mne-tools/mne-python/doc/source/manual/forward.rst

 .. note:: The utility mne_tri2fiff previously    used for this task has been replaced by mne_surf2bem .

-.. note:: The convenience script mne_setup_forward_model described    in Section 3.7 calls mne_surf2bem with    the appropriate options.
+.. note:: The convenience script mne_setup_forward_model described in :ref:`CIHDBFEG` calls mne_surf2bem with    the appropriate options.

 .. note:: The vertices of all surfaces should be given    in the MRI coordinate system.